greydanus/greydanus.github.io/_posts/2020-03-10-lagrangian-nns.markdown

 layout: post
 comments: true
 title:  "Lagrangian Neural Networks"
-excerpt: "As a compliment to Hamiltonian Neural Networks, I discuss how to parameterize Lagrangians with neural networks and then learn them from data."
+excerpt: "As a complement to Hamiltonian Neural Networks, I discuss how to parameterize Lagrangians with neural networks and then learn them from data."
 date:   2020-03-10 11:00:00
 mathjax: true
 author: Sam Greydanus, Miles Cranmer, and Stephan Hoyer